ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 By doing this we associate a $l$ identity vector.

-We can say that a entity is a point in a vector space.
+We can say that a *entity* is a point in a vector space.

 ### Eye example

+We can define:
 1 = Blue
 0 = black

-Athlete 1

-the axis are
-weight
-height
-eye color

 ### Image example